AgenaTrader/AgenaScript-documentation/sources/keywords.md

 }
 ```

-## OnPaint()
+## OutputDescriptor()
 ### Description
 A plot (drawing) is used to visually display indicators in a chart.
-OnPaint objects are assigned to an indicator with the help of the Add() method and attached to the plots collection.
+OutputDescriptor objects are assigned to an indicator with the help of the Add() method and attached to the plots collection.
 See [*LevelLine*](#levelline).

 ### Parameter